cesaralonsogarcia/module-1-challenge/README.md

 # Module 1 Challenge

+## Description

-# HTML CSS Git Challenge: Code Refactor
+HTML CSS Git Challenge: Code Refactor

 This in an on-the-job ticket, so the starter code was provided.
 The objective of this challenge is to understand the importance of accessibility in web development.